 By Kathee Mierzejewski

-Corn (Zea mays) is one of the most popular vegetables you could grow in your garden.
+Corn (Zea mays) is one of the most popular vegetables you can grow in your garden.
 Everyone loves corn on the cob on a hot summer day drizzled with butter.
 Further, it can be blanched and frozen so you can enjoy fresh corn from your garden in the winter.

 How to Grow Your Own Corn